calekochenour/awherepy/README.md

 ### Install Conda

-You must install Conda ([Miniconda](https://docs.conda.io/en/latest/miniconda.html) (recommended) or [Anaconda](https://docs.anaconda.com/anaconda/install/)) in order to create a Conda environment that will run the complete aWherePy test suite.
+You must install Conda - [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (recommended) or [Anaconda](https://docs.anaconda.com/anaconda/install/) - in order to create a Conda environment that will run the complete aWherePy test suite.

 ### Create aWherePy Development Conda Environment

-The root directory of aWherePy contains `environment-dev.yml`, which when used to create a Conda environment, provides all packages (functionality and testing) to run the complete aWherePy test suite.
+The root directory of aWherePy contains the `environment-dev.yml` file, which when used to create a Conda environment, provides all packages (functionality and testing) to run the complete aWherePy test suite.

 From the terminal, you can create the development Conda environment.